MicrosoftDocs/azure-databases-docs/articles/cosmos-db/scripts/cli/common/ipfirewall-bulk-add-remove.md

 ---
-title: Bulk add or remove firewall rule IP addresses
+title: Bulk add or remove firewall rules for Azure Cosmos DB
-description: Add or remove rirewall rule IP addresses in bulk for one or all accounts in a subscription or resource group
+description: Add or remove firewall rule IP addresses in bulk for one or all accounts in a subscription or resource group
 author: markjbrown
 ms.author: mjbrown
 ms.service: azure-cosmos-db
 ms.custom: devx-track-azurecli
 ms.topic: sample
-ms.date: 11/14/2024
+ms.date: 12/06/2024
 ---

 # Add or remove IP firewall rules in bulk